cmlibs/zinc/docs/CMGUI_graphical_settings.rst

   * Exterior: This check box will automatically only render lines on exterior surfaces of a mesh.
   * Face: This check box enables a drop-down menu that allows you to choose which faces are drawn according to xi values.
 You can select xi=0 or 1 for each of the three xi-directions.
+  * Tessellation: this drop-down menu allows you to choose a level of tessellation for the graphical setting.
+You can use the edit button beside the drop-down menu to create new tessellation settings.
   * Width: this allows you to specify the width of the lines in pixels.
 This is a constant width that does not scale according to the zoom level.